 D1.3: Decreased visitor pressure to the most sensitive parts of the project area

 Any physical interference with nature firstly means local environmental degradation.
-By excavating the former meanders of Stržen and filling the regulated straight channel we will heavily influence the aquatic and wetland ecosystems.
-This is why it is necessary to monitor the restoration of such a degraded environment and show the trend of pursuing the long-term goal of the project, which is the improvement of the conservation status of target species and habitat types, as well as restoration of water, riparian and wetland ecosystems.
-Ecosystem functions will be assessed before, immediately after the construction works and in the last year of the project.
-They will be monitored in the project area in two parts:
+By excavating the former meanders of Stržen and filling the regulated straight channel we have heavily influenced the aquatic and wetland ecosystems.
+This is why it was necessary to monitor the restoration of such a degraded environment and show the trend of pursuing the long-term goal of the project, which was the improvement of the conservation status of target species and habitat types, as well as restoration of water, riparian and wetland ecosystems.
+Ecosystem functions were assessed before, immediately after the construction works and in the last year of the project.
+They were monitored in the project area in two parts:

 D3.1: Restoration of the water and riparian ecosystems